 9 - Pour and enjoy!

-By using the method set out above, we guarantee that you’ll be able to produce the perfect cup of coffee from your moka pot / stove top every time!
+By using the method set out above, we are sure that you'll be able to produce a great cup of coffee from your moka pot / stove top regurlarly

 Good luck and happy coffee drinking.